Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Theory

-The nuclei lying under the envelope of a confined electron's wavefunction in a typical solid-state matrix experience large variations in hf coupling depending on the spatial position of the relevant nuclear spin site \cite{schliemann03, coish04}.
+The nuclei presiding under the envelope of a confined electron's wave function in a typical solid-state matrix experience large variations in hf coupling depending on the spatial position of the relevant nuclear spin site \cite{schliemann03, coish04}.
 This spread within the NSB, as quantified by the standard deviation, $\sigma_{\text{hf}}$, crucially affects the decoherence of CS \cite{Guldeste18}.
-In our model, the hf coupling constants for bath spins are chosen as
+In our model, the hf coupling constants for bath spins are distributed as

-here, $A_0$ is hf coupling strength at the peak magnitude location of the electron wave function (taken as the origin of the crystal), $r_i$ represents the distance of the $i$th nuclear spin site from the origin and, $L_0$ is the electron confinement radius, chosen for the purposes of a model study as $3.4$~nm.
+here, $A_0$ is hf coupling strength at the peak magnitude location of the electron wave function (taken as the origin of the crystal), $r_i$ represents the distance of the $i$th nuclear spin site from the origin, and $L_0$ is the electron confinement radius, chosen for the purposes of a model study as $3.4$~nm.
 Its value will be critical in a real application. $A_0$ in Eq.~(\ref{hyperfine}), which determines the hf energy scale, is set to $10^4~E_{dd}$, where $E_{dd}$ corresponds to the d-d energy of two spins separated by a bond length,

 with $a_0$ being the lattice constant of the diamond crystal structure.
 Two different lattice constants (of silicon and diamond) are considered in showcasing our results.
-For instance, in a computational box of dimensions $10~a_0\times 10~a_0\times 7~a_0$, there are $5\/600$ nuclear sites available.
-Typical defect center concentrations are in the few ppm level \cite{giri19}, therefore only one CS can safely be assumed in such a computational volume.
+In a computational box of dimensions, say $10~a_0\times 10~a_0\times 7~a_0$, there are $5\/600$ nuclear sites available.
+Typical defect center concentrations are in the few ppm level \cite{giri19}; therefore only one CS can safely be assumed in such a computational volume.
 We work in the few percent spinful abundance ratio $\rho$, which is typically the case in group-IV semiconductors, such as in natural silicon where the spin-1/2 isotope $^{29}$Si has abundance $\rho\approx 0.05$ \cite{coish04}, or nitrogen vacancy centers in diamond where $^{13}$C abundance is $\rho \approx 0.01$ \cite{fuchs11}.